A 1-day course offered virtually

 Course Description

 “IBD 101: A Primer for First-Year Gastroenterology Fellows” is a 1-day educational course brought to you by ACG and NYU Langone Health designed to provide first-year gastroenterology fellows with the opportunity to learn about the diagnosis and treatment of inflammatory bowel disease (IBD) early in their training.
 IBD 101 features an intimate, interactive format led by national leaders in IBD clinical care, research, and education.
-Fellows have the opportunity to attend the course virtually on Sunday, August 13
+Fellows have the opportunity to attend the course in-person on Saturday, September 14.

 The course will include: